visit-dav/visit/src/doc/building_visit/BuildingOnMac/Setup.rst

 There are several aspects to producing a ``.dmg`` application bundle for macOS.
 The most involved of these steps is *codesigning*.
 Codesigning involves iterating over all the libraries and executables in the bundle and doing so in a bottom-up or inside-out fashion such that the leaves of any dependency chains are codesigned first.
-Its not a manual process and the masonry scripts involve quite a bit of logic (thanks Kevin Griffin) to get it right.
+It's not a manual process and the masonry scripts involve quite a bit of logic (thanks Kevin Griffin) to get it right.
 However, the remaining steps involving notarizing and stapling the notarization ticket to the ``.dmg`` bundle can easily be handled manually.
 The masonry scripts are designed to do these steps automatically as well but they can also be handled manually if necessary.
 Because Apple seems to change these processes frequently, we capture here some of the key steps.